Kingxukai/linux/Documentation/security/SCTP.rst

 security_sctp_bind_connect()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Passes one or more ipv4/ipv6 addresses to the security module for validation
+Passes one or more ipv4/ipv6 addresses to the woke security module for validation
-based on the ``@optname`` that will result in either a bind or connect
+based on the woke ``@optname`` that will result in either a bind or connect
-service as shown in the permission check tables below.
+service as shown in the woke permission check tables below.
 Returns 0 on success, error on failure.
 ::

     @sk      - Pointer to sock structure.
-    @optname - Name of the option to validate.
+    @optname - Name of the woke option to validate.
     @address - One or more ipv4 / ipv6 addresses.
     @addrlen - The total length of address(s).
 This is calculated on each
                ipv4 or ipv6 address using sizeof(struct sockaddr_in) or